collapsed-stacks/atheism/questions/936/is-religion-to-blame-for-honor-killing.md

 - posted by: [Renshank](https://stackexchange.com/users/-1/162-renshank) on 2010-12-17
 - score: 1

-<p>I think this is a really interesting question, though it might end up being closed due to causing argumentation (I hope not).</p>
+I think this is a really interesting question, though it might end up being closed due to causing argumentation (I hope not).

-<p>I think the way to answer this question is to talk about whether the Koran/Qur'an enables/fosters honor killing as an approach to dealing with the behavior in question.
-Additionally, one might want to consider the Haddith and other Islamic religious texts.</p>
+I think the way to answer this question is to talk about whether the Koran/Qur'an enables/fosters honor killing as an approach to dealing with the behavior in question.
+Additionally, one might want to consider the Haddith and other Islamic religious texts.

-<p>Here is something I found from the Koran:</p>
+Here is something I found from the Koran:

-<p>[4.15] And as for those who are guilty of an indecency from among your women, call to witnesses against them four (witnesses) from among you; then if they bear witness confine them to the houses until death takes them away or Allah opens some way for them.</p>
+[4.15] And as for those who are guilty of an indecency from among your women, call to witnesses against them four (witnesses) from among you; then if they bear witness confine them to the houses until death takes them away or Allah opens some way for them.

-<p>Most of the injunctions to actually kill people seem to come from the Hadith, however.
-There are a lot of these, most involving pre-marital sex.</p>
+Most of the injunctions to actually kill people seem to come from the Hadith, however.
+There are a lot of these, most involving pre-marital sex.

-<p>Given that there are explicit declarations to kill people who commit adultery in the religion, it is therefore the religion's fault that honor killings persist today in places like Europe and the developed Islamic nations in which they are found.</p>
+Given that there are explicit declarations to kill people who commit adultery in the religion, it is therefore the religion's fault that honor killings persist today in places like Europe and the developed Islamic nations in which they are found.

 ## Answer 981